← Back to All Blog Posts

 Advanced last mile delivery route optimization like this enables companies to reduce many different last mile delivery costs.

 To realize the full benefits of delivery management software, make sure it addresses the last mile delivery costs you discovered in your analysis.
 Is it shortening routes to save fuel and labor?
 Is it making warehouse and packing operations smoother and more accurate?
-If you're already paying for delivery management technology and it's not

-helping you scale your operations, measure your performance, and improve your agility, it’s time to look for a replacement.
+If you're already paying for delivery management technology and it's not helping you scale your operations, measure your performance, and improve your agility, it’s time to look for a replacement.
+Your last mile delivery software should be saving you so much time and effort on delivery management that your overall delivery cost per mile drops significantly.

-rising expectations have the potential to exacerbate the costs discussed above.
 If your business doesn’t have the tools to meet those expectations, you could be caught in the squeeze between expectations and costs.

 Lack of investment in dispatch automation software can make the final mile more costly.
 Missed, late, incorrect, and failed deliveries—all of which are more likely with inefficient routing, tracking, and customer communication —incur additional costs for product returns, re-delivery attempts, replacements, and concession offers to pacify irate customers.

 The last mile is expensive.
 There is no doubt.
+Your delivery rate per mile can sometimes feel like it's spiraling out of control.

 But understanding last mile delivery costs and analyzing your own delivery data is the essential first step in optimizing fleet operations.
 That will help you make the right investments in technology to improve workflows and cut expenses in your last mile delivery operation.